 - How to file your tax return in Germany

 - Income tax rates in Germany

 - Income tax in Germany for foreigners

 H&R Block is a tax advisory service specializing in expats taxes.
 Their team of experts can help Americans living in Germany with their US tax return.
 If you need to file your US tax return, make the process easier by getting in touch with the professionals at H&R Block.

-The income tax system in Germany
+Introduction to income tax in Germany

 Employed workers in Germany are subject to a payroll tax, and therefore don’t need to submit an income tax return (Einkommensteuererklärung) – but many people still do in the hope of receiving a refund.

 It’s compulsory to submit a tax declaration if: